Wall Street Pummels Kinross Gold Corporation (KGC) After Recent Earnings Report

-Kinross Gold Corporation (NYSE:KGC) went up by 1.55% from its latest closing price compared to the recent 1-year high of $10.31.
-The company’s stock price has collected 5.14% of gains in the last five trading sessions.
+Kinross Gold Corporation (NYSE:KGC) went down by -1.17% from its latest closing price compared to the recent 1-year high of $10.31.
+The company’s stock price has collected 2.75% of gains in the last five trading sessions.
 Press Release reported on 02/10/21 that Kinross reports 2020 fourth-quarter and full-year results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.